2600hz/kazoo/applications/crossbar/doc/faxes.md

 #### Fetch a fax from the inbox folder

-This API retrieves all metadata about a particular fax for which you have the fax ID.
+Retrieve all metadata about a particular fax for which you have the fax ID.

 > GET /v2/accounts/{ACCOUNT_ID}/faxes/inbox/{FAX_ID}